pagkly/Zed/Investopedia3/Fiduciary.md

 ## Fiduciary Relationship Between Trustee & Beneficiary

 Estate arrangements and implemented trusts involve both a trustee and a beneficiary.
-An individual named as a trust or estate [trustee](https://www.investopedia.com/terms/t/trustee.asp) is the fiduciary, and the beneficiary is the principal.
+An individual named as a trust or estate [[trustee]](https://www.investopedia.com/terms/t/trustee.asp) is the fiduciary, and the beneficiary is the principal.
 Under a trustee/beneficiary duty, the fiduciary has legal ownership of the property or assets and holds the power necessary to handle assets held in the name of the trust.
-In estate law, the trustee may also be known as the estate's [executor](https://www.investopedia.com/terms/e/executor.asp).
+In estate law, the trustee may also be known as the estate's [[executor]](https://www.investopedia.com/terms/e/executor.asp).

 Note that the trustee must make decisions that are in the best interest of the beneficiary as the latter holds equitable title to the property.
 The trustee/beneficiary relationship is an important aspect of comprehensive estate planning, and special care should be taken to determine who is designated as trustee.

-Politicians often set up [blind trusts](https://www.investopedia.com/terms/b/blindtrust.asp) in order to avoid real or perceived conflict-of-interest scandals.
-A blind trust is a relationship in which a trustee is in charge of all of the investment of a beneficiary's [corpus](https://www.investopedia.com/articles/personal-finance/070815/10-questions-ask-your-estate-planning-attorney.asp) (assets) without the beneficiary knowing how the corpus is being invested.
+Politicians often set up [[blind trusts]](https://www.investopedia.com/terms/b/blindtrust.asp) in order to avoid real or perceived conflict-of-interest scandals.
+A blind trust is a relationship in which a trustee is in charge of all of the investment of a beneficiary's [[corpus]](https://www.investopedia.com/articles/personal-finance/070815/10-questions-ask-your-estate-planning-attorney.asp) (assets) without the beneficiary knowing how the corpus is being invested.
 Even while the beneficiary has no knowledge, the trustee has a fiduciary duty to invest the corpus according to the prudent person standard of conduct.

 ## Fiduciary Relationship Between Board Members & Shareholders

-A similar fiduciary duty can be held by [corporate directors](https://www.investopedia.com/terms/b/boardofdirectors.asp), as they can be considered trustees for stockholders if on the board of a corporation, or trustees of depositors if they serve as the director of a bank.
+A similar fiduciary duty can be held by [[corporate directors]](https://www.investopedia.com/terms/b/boardofdirectors.asp), as they can be considered trustees for stockholders if on the board of a corporation, or trustees of depositors if they serve as the director of a bank.
 Specific duties include the following:

 ### The Duty of Care